Monday, March 28, 2016

-But some days you just need a little extra pizzazz.
-I already go pretty hard when I grocery shop, so I had a ball when I encountered the display + sweet stench of fishies on fishies over ice at Torvehallerne.
+But hey some days you just need a little extra pizzazz!
+Grocery shopping is kindofmajorly my thing, so I had a ball when I encountered the sweet, sweet stench of fishies on fishies over ice at Torvehallerne.
 Granted, it's a bit more of an investment but still cheaper than eating out and a great way to incentivize grocery budget priorities (less

 Growing up in a small business owning family, I feel as if I've been inherently tuned to empathize with vendors and artisans of all sorts.
 It's rewarding to take ownership of your work yet also challenging beyond what you could ever imagine.
 Give me a native fishmonger and quality, locally sourced fish, and I'll gladly support.
-The hands-on experience and increased proximity to a craftsman and his/her craft makes a difference, and I'm glad our consumerist society is coming to re-recognition of it.
+It's really all about the hands-on experience and increased proximity to a craftsman and his/her craft, and I'm glad our consumerist society is coming to re-recognition of it.

-Anyhow, poké is a raw fish salad bowl traditional to Hawaiian cuisine + now trendy in the states.
+Anyhow, poké is a raw fish salad bowl traditional to Hawaiian cuisine + now trendy in the states (er, the two coasts).
 It's super simple to prepare, refreshing, and totally awesome over rice.
-I've never had an authentic poke bowl (#goals), but here's my take on it with ahi tuna.
+I've never had an authentic poke bowl (#goals), but here's my take on it with ahi tuna!